China should be neutral if North Korea fires first on U.S.: Global Times

 "We're just gonna sit down and barbecue here and have fun," said Peter Toves, 47, a Guam native who rents out kayaks and jetskis.
 "There's nothing we can do, just wait."

-(Additional reporting by Tim Kelly in TOKYO, Christine Kim in SEOUL, Martin Petty in GUAM, Kim Coghill in SINGAPORE, Writing by Lincoln Feast and Raju Gopalakrishnan; Editing by Paul Tait)
+(Additional reporting by Tim Kelly in TOKYO, Christine Kim in SEOUL, Martin Petty in GUAM, Kim Coghill in SINGAPORE; Writing by Lincoln Feast and Raju Gopalakrishnan; Editing by Paul Tait and Clarence Fernandez)